 Where To Eat In Point Reyes Station, California

-- Nick’s Cove Restaurant: If there’s one meal not to miss, it’s lunch or dinner at Nick’s Cove.
+If there’s one meal not to miss, it’s lunch or dinner at Nick’s Cove located in Marshall.
 Come here for a fresh take on local seafood and garden-picked ingredients.
 I really love their fish and chips as well as their fresh oysters on the half-shell.
 They do not take reservations and it is good to note that weekends can be busy.

-- Bovine Bakery: I always stop for a coffee and baked good here.
+I always stop for a coffee and baked good here.
 Bovine Bakery is located right in the heart of downtown Point Reyes Station.

-- Side Street Kitchen: This cozy spot is like a diner-style restaurant with locally sourced ingredients.
+This cozy spot is like a diner-style restaurant with locally sourced ingredients.
 I loved sitting at the bar here.
 Their pate is also a favorite of mine.

-- Saltwater Oyster Depot: Located in Inverness across the bay, I’d stop here for lunch if you’re headed to the national seashore.
+Located in Inverness across the bay, I’d stop here for lunch if you’re headed to the national seashore.
 Their airy space is stunning and I love their brunch menu.
 They’ve done a great job of introducing a modern restaurant in this area.

-- Cowgirl Creamery: It’s a Marin classic.
+It’s a Marin classic.
 You can stock up on everything for a cheese plate or grab a sandwich to go.
 We almost always bring a cooler so that we can bring some cheese back with us.

 What To Do In Point Reyes Station, California

 There is so much to discover here.
 I’d spend most of a day here, heading between the different attractions and hiking.
 Head to this link to find all of the hiking trails — my favorite is Chimney Rock.
 One must thing to do is see the Tule Elk that lives out near the ocean on the preserve.
 You can drive through this area and as you dip into the valley, keep your eye out for elk.
 In the opposite direction is the Point Reyes Lighthouse.
 It does have seasonal closures, so check directly with park service for opening hours.

-- Rent kayaks for the day: If you’re wanting to get out on the water, a kayak is a great way to explore the bay.
+If you’re wanting to get out on the water, a kayak is a great way to explore the bay.
 Blue Waters is the company to go with for a rental.
 The bay is normally very calm in the morning, making it a family-friendly activity to do.

 Right in town is a few local boutiques to explore and can find a few goodies to bring home.
 It is just one main street that cuts through town, so just park at one end and work your way down.

 If you’re looking to taste local cheese and tour a local farm, the Fork at Point Reyes Farmstead Cheese offers tours and events.
 Check their site for upcoming events.
 Tours & tastings do need to be booked in advance here.

-- Tomales Farmer’s Market: On Saturdays during the summer, head to the small town of Tomales just north of Point Reyes Station and shop local.
+On Saturdays during the summer months, head to the small town of Tomales just north of Point Reyes Station and shop local.